anima-wg/brski-cloud/anima-brski-cloud.md

 The mechanisms and protocols by which the Registrar interacts with the CA are transparent to the pledge and are out-of-scope of this document.

 The architecture shows the Cloud Registrar and MASA as being logically separate entities.
-The two functions could of course be integrated into a single service.
+The two functions could of course be integrated into a single entity.

 There are two different mechanisms for a Cloud Registrar to handle voucher requests.
 It can redirect the request to Owner Registrar for handling, or it can return a voucher